zendtech/zend-server-php-buildpack-bluemix/README.md

 ## Automatically Importing PHP Configurations
 The Zend Server buildpack can optionally import PHP configurations from backup files.
 This allows you to easily deploy applications which require a change of directives.
-It also allows you to retain changes you made using the Zend Server GUI.
+It also allows you to retain changes you made using the Zend Server UI.
 To do so, follow these instructions:

 1. In your application's code (on your workstation) create a folder named `.zend_config`.
 2. Browse to: `http://<application URL>/ZendServer/ImportExport/`.